ZhanbUuu/training/README.md

 # training
-# this is just my tutorial
+# this is just my training
-material taken from here: https://www.youtube.com/watch?v=ks64MvZJe0w slightly modified for Windows